Le Moustier: Skeleton

 The skeleton known as "Le Moustier" is estimated to be approximately 45,000 years old.
 The characteristics of its skull include a large nasal cavity and a somewhat less developed brow ridge and occipital bun, as might be expected in a juvenile.

 After discovery, the skull was dismantled, cast and reconstructed at least four times.
 During this process, the skull received considerable amounts of damage; for example, after it was sold to the Ethnological Museum of Berlin, a dentist broke the alveolar bone to access the teeth.
 It was later damaged in the Allied bombing of Berlin during the Second World War, then looted by the USSR, which returned the remains of the skull to the German Democratic Republic in 1958.
 The skull is now missing many parts, the teeth glued into the wrong position, and it has been dipped into glue, covered with varnish, and painted with plaster.
 Consequently, its scientific value is much reduced.

+Stone tools

+Study of the artifacts found in Le Moustier reveals the use of glue made from a mixture of ocher and bitumen by Middle Paleolithic humans to make hand grips for cutting and scraping stone tools.
+Experiments by archaeologists showed that the mass was sufficiently sticky so that a small stone tool could get stuck in it and the mass could serve as a handle, but the hands remained clean.
+This presupposes knowledge of both material characteristics and that a combination of these substances results in a new material.
+In addition, both components, bitumen and ochre, had to be gathered from different deposits far away from each other.
+This required planning and foresight in order to optimise the flint blades accordingly.